marcofabris92/shuttle-problem/README.md

 In addition, parameter beta can be modified at line 85 of stubFunction.m (default: beta = 1)

 Finally, in MAIN.m, simulations paramters can be tuned at line 86.
+The same file is used to run Monte Carlo simulations.